StefanosTouf/captain-logbeard/README.md

 ## Meet the captain

 Logbeard is a simple man, living a simple life, and he is proud of it!
 He consists of a very small codebase that enables him to do one thing, and do it well; get your logs from your application to a relational database (or burry them in a deserted island, whatever floats your boat.
-See what i did there?)
+See what i did there?).

 ## Sample Use
 ```